AlexandaJerry/SingingVoice-MFA-Training/README.md

 Task 2 helps you get all files required for MFA acoustic model training (split wav files, their transcriptions in the word level saved in txt format, a dictionary containing mapping relations between words and phonemes).
 The dictionary has been offered here, which was made of a given [pinyin to phoneme mapping table](https://wenet.org.cn/opencpop/resources/annotationformat/) offered by Opencpop and 19 Out-of-vocabulary (OOV) word types that I appended on my own.

 A jupyter notebook named ***split_textgrid_to_txt_extractor.ipynb*** is offered here for task 2.
 The function of this notebook include: 1.
 Extract the third tier of textgrid (tier named “音节”) and append the symbols in to list 2.
 For special symbols [ SP, AP, and _ ] ,  SP and AP would be remained,  _ would be replaced by the final rhyming part of the former Chinese syllable 3.
 Create 3756 txt files with the same name of 3756 split textgrids.

-Taking the textgrid shown in the picture as an example, its corresponding txt file would contain "piao fu zai ai ai AP SP yi i pian ian ian wu nai SP AP "
+Taking the textgrid shown in the picture as an example, after we finish task 2, its corresponding txt file would be automatically built in the folder ***split-textgrid-to-txt***, with the content "piao fu zai ai ai AP SP yi i pian ian ian wu nai SP AP ".

 ![image-20220903154154186](https://i0.hdslb.com/bfs/album/7923271bf88ba266a33e1b1f8e5a1c259df6e3b7.png)